PDF(268.5 KB) View with Adobe Reader on a variety of devices

 In this scenario, a link between the root bridge and Bridge A is added.
-Suppose there already is an indirect connection between Bridge A and the root bridge (via C - D in the diagram).
-The STA blocks a port and disables the bridging loop.
+Suppose there already is an indirect connection between Bridge A and the root bridge (by C - D in the diagram).
+The STA blocks a port and disables the bridge loop.
 First, as they come up, both ports on the link between the root and Bridge A are put in the listening state.
 Bridge A is now able to hear the root directly.
 It immediately propagates its BPDUs on the designated ports, toward the leaves of the tree.
-As soon as Bridges B and C receive this new superior information from Bridge A, they immediately relay the information towards the leaves.
+As soon as Bridges B and C receive this new superior information from Bridge A, they immediately relay the information toward the leaves.
 In a few seconds, Bridge D receives a BPDU from the root and instantly blocks port P1.

 Spanning tree is very efficient in how it calculates the new topology of the network.
 The only problem now is that twice the forward delay must elapse before the link between the root and Bridge A eventually ends up in the forwarding state.
 This means 30 seconds of disruption of traffic (the entire A, B, and C part of the network is isolated) because the 8021.D algorithm lacks a feedback mechanism to clearly advertise that the network converges in a matter of seconds.

 Now, you can see how RSTP deals with a similar situation.
 Remember that the final topology is exactly the same as the one calculated by 802.1D (that is, one blocked port at the same place as before).
 Only the steps used to reach this topology have changed.